In the Pacific Northwest heating oil is diesel.

 B6 to B20 – ASTM D7467-17:

 Diesel blends up to 20% and more than 6% are referred to as B20.
 Biodiesel is a cleaner burning fuel than petroleum diesel.
-Using biodiesel can help reduce the amount of harmful emissions released into the air, including sulfur dioxide, carbon monoxide, polycyclic aromatic hydrocarbons and other compounds found in diesel exhaust.
+Using biodiesel can help reduce the amount of harmful emissions released into the air.
+Emissions such as sulfur dioxide, carbon monoxide, polycyclic aromatic hydrocarbons and other compounds found in diesel exhaust.
 Read the ASTM D7467-17 standards.

 B99 & B100 – ASTM D6751-15ce1: